Trails of

 "Space Mountain" gets its name from the switchbacks

-From Moorpark Rd to the picnic table, the soil is quite sandy and the trail is well drained so it doesn't get muddy during the rainy season.
-In the winter, we ride here a lot because all other local trails are too muddy.
+From Moorpark Rd to the picnic table at Angel Vista, the soil is quite sandy and the trail is well drained so it doesn't get muddy during the rainy season.
+In the winter, people ride here a lot because all other local trails are too muddy.
 However, west of the picnic table, this trail is as muddy as anywhere else.

 Length (miles)